hazemAmir/MappSent/README.md

 The default parameters are:

--sg     a skipgram model of 100 dimensions
+- sg     a skipgram model of 100 dimensions
--5      a window size of 5 words.
+- 5      a window size of 5 words.
--2      a minimum token length of 3.
+- 2      a minimum token length of 3.
--2017   Semeval 2017 edition.
+- 2017   Semeval 2017 edition.
--test   the experiments are conducted on the test set.
+- test   the experiments are conducted on the test set.

 ```
 You will otain the following results of SemEval 2017 dataset provided by the official SemEval scorer: